 As your teen grows with us, you will be involved every step of the way.
 Family involvement is crucial to the long term success of each of our students.
-Before he came to New Focus Academy, your family experienced all of his struggles.
-Now we want you to experience his successes and learn what strategies are most helpful for him moving forward.
+Before students come to New Focus Academy, your family experienced all of their struggles.
+Now we want you to experience their successes and learn what strategies are most helpful for them moving forward.
 You will be involved every step of the way, from initial treatment planning to weekly check-ins to next step resources.

 Are you ready to take the first step in helping your son find long term success?
 Speak with an admissions professional at New Focus Academy today by calling (844) 313-6749.
 We are ready to help your struggling teen start taking the steps toward a more healthy, independent life.